sumerjoshi/audio-processing-ai/README.md

 - Audio processing is done using torchaudio and librosa
 - Model architecture is based on CNN14 with dual-head classification
 - Training data should be organized in the `data/train/` directory
+- Prediction files can be placed in `data/predict/` for convenience
 - Model checkpoints are saved in `model/saved_models/`
+- Evaluation results are saved with timestamps for easy tracking
 - The project is structured as a proper Python package following modern packaging standards
 - All modules are organized under `src/audio_processing_ai/` for better code organization
 - Uses `uv` for fast dependency management (recommended) or `pip` as an alternative